 — Sam Sutton, Course Director

-In 2017 Fantasia begins an exciting new chapter as we move to the historic Prebendal School in Chichester.
+In 2017 Fantasia began an exciting new chapter as we moved to the historic Prebendal School in Chichester.
 Prebendal is a natural partner for us.
 The school is a Centre of Musical Excellence whose choristers sing almost daily in Chichester Cathedral, and some 95% of its students learn at least one musical instrument.

 Please email us with your questions.
 If you would prefer to chat about the course in person we will be happy to call you.
 Just email us your number!